CSL-KU/SpectreRewind-PoC/README-js.md

 ## Prerequisites

-We use Docker to safely luanch [Google Chrome version 62.0.3202.75](https://www.slimjet.com/chrome/download-chrome.php?file=lnx%2Fchrome64_62.0.3202.75.deb) (earlier versions also should work).
+We use Docker to safely launch [Google Chrome version 62.0.3202.75](https://www.slimjet.com/chrome/download-chrome.php?file=lnx%2Fchrome64_62.0.3202.75.deb) (earlier versions also should work).

 You can build a docker image with the provided the Dockerfile as follows.